julian17uk/gitduo/README.md

 Go to the test directory
 $cd test

 Each test file is of the format xxx_test.go.
-This may be run individual
+This may be run individually
 $go test xxx_test.go

 Or run all tests at once